coffeehousejazz/assignment2/README.md

 ## 📕 New API Integration - Individual Assignment - Jasmine

 The chatbot is now integrated with six new APIs.
+* The code for each API can be found in the branches of this project.
+This project is forked from the assignment 2 repository, to make it my own individual project.

 -Google Maps/Google Places/Google Directions
 * Using these three Google APIs to create a directional navigation system integrated into the GUI to help users navigate to the restuarant that is 'hosting' the chatbot.
 These APIs work together to create a thorough navigation system.
 If the user asks how to get to the restaurant, the chatbot will direct the user to the bottom of the page where the system is located.